dims/cos-tools/src/cmd/cos_customizer/README.md

 image labels present on the source image.
 The labels specified by the `-labels` flag take precedence over labels assigned with this flag.

+`-disk-type`: The disk type for the preload VM to use when creating the image.
+Defaults to `pd-standard`.

 `-disk-size-gb`: The disk size in GB to use when creating the image.
 This value should never be smaller than 10 (the default size of a COS image).
 If `-oem-size` is set,  the lower limit of `-disk-size-gb` is as shown in the